Do you want to work for one of the top engineering firms in the country?

 - Plan and conduct site investigations to document existing conditions.

-- Execute the construction-administration phase of projects, including bid assistance, submittal review, site meetings, etc.
+- Execute the construction-administration phase of projects, including bid assistance, submittal review, site meetings, observations of completed work, etc.

-- Serve as a project manager on projects that may include:
+- Serve as a manager on projects that may include:

 - Condition assessments of existing buildings